Sign up for email news and updates about the BART Warm Springs Extension Project.

 In May 2010 the City of Fremont completed the Washington Boulevard and Paseo Padre Parkway Railroad Grade Separation Project.
 The grade separation at Paseo Padre Parkway included an overpass for future BART trains, and was constructed by the City of Fremont via an agreement with BART to avoid future disruption during construction of the Warm Springs Extension.
 The Grade Separation project eliminated six railroad grade crossings, relocated interfering utilities and made the railroad corridor to the southeast of Fremont Central Park compatible with the WSX project alignment.

-Silicon Valley Rapid Transit Corridor Project
+BART Silicon Valley Project

 This project is intended to extend BART service southward from Warm Springs to Milpitas, San Jose and Santa Clara.
 This project is sponsored by the Santa Clara County Valley Transportation Authority (VTA), which is responsible for its implementation under an agreement with BART.
 For more information on this project please visit www.vta.org/bart.